Rebranding vs Brand Refresh: Which one is right for you?

 Starbucks

 Starbucks turned 40 and embarked on a highly successful brand refresh that would tell the world it offered more than just coffee.
-In a rebrand that prioritised simplification and clarification, the Starbucks Coffee banner was removed from the logo.
+In a brand transformation that prioritised simplification and clarification, the Starbucks Coffee banner was removed from the logo.
 It freed the brand up to apply the branding consistently across the growing variety of products on their menus, from breakfast foods and salads to cakes and smoothies.

 Papa Johns